-Tibetan Phone Bell and Timer - We no longer offer this product, please visit Now & Zen
+Tibetan Phone Bell and Timer - Available at Now & Zen

 If you like the idea of a gong bowl, but you want a simpler timer, then the Tibetan Phone Bell and Timer may be a better option over the Zen Timepiece.
 The reason for the "Phone Bell" nomenclature is that this device features a telephone line connection that allows you to connect it so that you will hear a gong chime instead of a phone ring in your space.